Liolaeus/lio46/README.md

 ![kicad screenshot](pictures/kicad_screen.png)

 # Requirements
-If you want to build or modify this keyboard here is the list of software dependencies to run all the scripts in this repository:
+If you want to modify this keyboard here is the list of software dependencies to run all the scripts in this repository:

 - GNU make
 - ergogen
 - kicad 8
 - docker
 - python

+# Parts
+If you want to build this keyboard, you can find all the parts [here](https://github.com/Liolaeus/lio46/blob/master/parts.md)

 # Issues / Todolist
 This project is not finished and still has a lot improvements to do, here is a non exhaustive list of things that could be improved: